Skip to main content Skip to main navigation Skip to search

 Neoramulariopsis unguis-cati for the biological control of Dolichandra unguis-cati

-We have released a draft risk analysis report for the release of the leaf spot pathogen Neoramulariopsis unguis-cati for the biological control of cat’s claw creeper (Dolichandra unguis-cati).
+Public consultation on the draft risk analysis report for the release of the leaf spot pathogen Neoramulariopsis unguis-cati for the biological control of cat’s claw creeper (Dolichandra unguis-cati) has closed.

 We will conduct the risk analysis in two key steps:

-1. Release the draft report of the risk analysis for the release of Neoramulariopsis unguis-cati for the biological control of Dolichandra unguis-cati on 31 July 2025, via Biosecurity Advice 2025/P04 for a 30 day consultation period, closing on 29 August 2025.
+1. Release the draft report of the risk analysis for the release of Neoramulariopsis unguis-cati for the biological control of Dolichandra unguis-cati on 31 July 2025, via Biosecurity Advice 2025/P04 for a 30 day consultation period, which closed on 29 August 2025.

 2. Release the final report of the risk analysis in late 2025, following consideration of stakeholder submissions.